“I wish to stop being Borges”

 The small plateau is deserted.
 The Temple of the Buddha of Light, the arrow says.
 Under it there’s another arrow that says toilet.
 The door is open.
 In semi-darkness on the right side I see another door leading off to a small side chamber, in which an old woman in worn-out clothes sits, staring absent-mindedly at nothing and clicking a rosary in her hand.
 On the table in front of her there are several jars with pickles or fruit preserves.

 Manichaeism is long forgotten in its Middle Eastern cradle.
 Then it also disappeared in the West, lingering on for a little longer in the mountains, disguised as the religion of the Bogomils in the Balkans (which then lingered on just a little longer disguised in the person of a crackpot painter Lazar Drljača).
 For the longest time it survived in Southern China, as a once large community that crumbled from one century to another, to finally disintegrate completely.
-From a religion that once spread on three continents, all that remains is a couple of torn scraps of parchment, several books on history of religion that nobody reads... and a miniature mountain temple, today a Buddhist one, without any priests.
+From a religion that once spread on three continents, all that remains is a couple of torn scraps of parchment, several books on history of religion that nobody reads... and the miniature Cao'an temple, today a Buddhist one, without any priests.

 A thousand years, I repeat, mockingly, to myself.
 And if any priest comes to confess me and give me communion, tell him to make himself scarce, and may he give me his curse! ...
 Men like me should live a thousand years! – bellows, from the edge of death, the sick, aged Zorba the Greek, or at least the man who served as the inspiration for the literary character, if the memoirs of Nikos Kazantzakis – written on the brink of his own death – are to be trusted.
 But how can one live a thousand years?
 I will die twice, whispers Ivo Andrić into my ear with some self-pity, once when I leave this world... and the second time... when my lifework disappears.